RedhawkSDR/redhawksdr.github.io/content/manual/ide/editors-and-views/port-monitor-view.md

 weight: 100
 ---

 The **Port Monitor** view enables you to monitor the amount of data flowing out of or in to a particular port.
-These [link statistics]({{< relref "manual/exploring-domain/displaying-port-statistics.md" >}}) are helpful when debugging and can help identify which component is slowing down or dropping information during data processing.
+These statistics are helpful when debugging and can help identify which component is slowing down or dropping information during data processing.
+For more information, refer to [Port Monitoring in a Diagram](#port-monitoring-in-a-diagram).

 To open the **Port Monitor** view, right-click the port of a started component and select **Monitor Ports** from the context menu: